ajirlbeck14/Project/README.md

 ![Inputs](Inputs.png "Inputs")

 ## Project Workflow
-A brief layout of how we intend to accomplish our project for ABE 516X this semester
+Here is the layout of how we intend to accomplish our project for the duration of ABE 516X.

 ![Project Workflow](516-Project.png "WorkFlow")